How scores are calculated and what they mean

 Is one score more important that the others?

-Both the Overall score you see on your homepage and the Search Score customers see in search results are a weighted average of your four individual scores, with the highest emphasis on Speed and Price.
+The Overall score you see on your homepage and customers see in your profile are a weighted average of your four individual scores, with the highest emphasis on Speed and Price.

 But following the best practices to achieve and maintain high scores for all four is important since some of the specific factors used in one score overlap with others.
 For example, your same day completion rate is factored into both your Speed and Quality scores, and your average time on site is a factor in both Speed and Price.